Vivek-04022001/documentation/plone.app.dexterity/advanced/rich-text-markup-transformations.md

 ## The RichTextValue

-The `RichText` field does not store a string.
+The `RichText` field doesn't store a string.
 Instead, it stores a `RichTextValue` object.
 This is an immutable object that has the following properties.